 - Weeds consider mulch a perfect place to grow, so you’ll have to pull them out now and then.

 Bricks are the traditional option for garden walkways.
 With bricks, you can create several walkway ideas.
-If you have a traditional and cottage garden design like an English garden or Mediterranean garden, brick is the perfect fit.
+Brick is the perfect fit if you have a traditional and cottage garden design like an English garden or Mediterranean garden.